Jalapeño Poppers

 How to Cut the Jalapeños

-All chiles contain capsaicin, which is a compound that delivers the spicy heat we associate with chiles, as well as the burning sensation if it gets on your skin.
-If it gets on your fingers, it can also cause burning to other places on your body you touch, such as your eyes.
-For that reason, we recommend always cutting chiles wearing gloves.
+All chiles contain capsaicin, the compound that delivers the spicy heat we associate with chiles.
+If it gets on your skin it can also cause a burning sensation.
+For that reason, we recommend always wearing gloves and being careful not to touch your eyes while cutting chiles.
 Be sure to use a separate cutting board and knife for cutting the chiles.
 Or, before using for cutting other foods, wash them well in hot, soapy water (while still wearing your gloves) and then remove your gloves before rinsing them and re-using.

 Serving Jalapeño Poppers